rahulmllvrp/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the AbsolutSin-ema.
+Clears all parties, contacts, or both, from the AbsolutSin-ema.

-Format: `clear`
+Format: `clear all/parties/contacts`

 Upon executing the `clear` command, a confirmation message will appear to prevent accidental data loss.
 You must confirm the action to proceed.